VCGI/applications/cama-data/readme.md

 ## Legislative Timeline

 *Rows link to the more complete technical discussion.
-This table is meant to orient, not replace that detail.*
+This table is meant to orient, not replace that detail.
+Cross-checked against a review by the Tax Department's policy advisor on July 30, 2026.*

 | When | What Happens | Statute | Why It Matters |
 |---|---|---|---|